Do you think your attendants all have to match? Think again.

 Once upon a time, bridesmaids wore only a single, solid head-to-toe hue.
 Not anymore.
 For a fresh feel, play with pattern.
 If you're not ready to commit to a parade of prints walking down your aisle, try one on just your MOH.

-Play With Prints in the Palette
+Play with Prints in the Palette

-Though only two are patterned, all these dresses look stunning together because they’re in the same color scheme.
+Though only some are patterned, all these dresses look stunning together because they're in the same color scheme.
 Stick to a palette of no more than three shades to keep your lineup charming, not chaotic.
-It’s also fun to gather similarly themed patterns.
+It's also fun to gather similarly themed patterns.

 Gift Your Girls Early